Get smarter, faster. Subscribe to our daily newsletter.

 Millennials are experiencing higher levels of anxiety, depression, and thoughts of suicide than generations past.
 Many reasons have been offered but none definitive, until now.
 A new study finds that this generation carries much higher levels of perfectionism, and that these elevated expectations may be to blame.
-UK researchers came to these conclusions, which were published in the journal Psychological Bulletin.
+British researchers came to these conclusions, which were published in the journal Psychological Bulletin.

 Since the 1980s, governments and their adjacent societies in the US, UK, and Canada, have focused on individual improvement, both in the economic and social sphere.
 Since then, people in these countries have been working on themselves, forever striving for self-improvement, particularly in the forms of higher educational and career attainment, and better social standing.
 But what cost comes with putting all that emphasis on individual achievement?